Chicago | Well That's a Fine How Do You Do / Chicago | Well That's a Fine How Do You Do

 My earliest memories of riding in a cab was being taken to or from O’Hare airport during the beginning of the Jet Age.
 I remember thinking it was a cool way to get around as little boy. and just who was that strange silent man up front driving us around?

-When I moved from the suburbs to the city to reside my impression of Cab’s and Chicago Cab Drivers continued to interest me. it seemed like a tough gig, dealing with the traffic, the elements and the passengers.
+When I moved from the suburbs to the city to reside my impression of Cab’s and Chicago Cab Drivers continued to interest me. seemed like a tough gig, dealing with traffic, the elements and oh brother…the passengers.
 I’ve always thought most people who ride in Cab’s discount the man or woman behind the wheel.
 I’ve witnessed it first hand with those I’ve shared cab’s with. most treat them unfairly. they look down on them. don’t give them respect or any understanding. in just about any business there are good employees who take pride in their work, and the others who are tired or angry or bitter, possibly, this is the only gig they could get. and they hate it.
 It’s been like that for a long time I imagine?

 I have been hit by two taxicabs as a pedestrian in my life. once was my fault. the second time? the cabbie tried to run me down for no other reason than he thought my life was worth less than his fare in the backseat. in the first incident I apologized and went on my way. only suffering the indignation of having my left pants leg torn off as I ran for a commuter train.